 First of all, we will import essential libraries.

 import numpy as np import matplotlib.pyplot as plt import pandas as pd

 Now, we will import the dataset to our program.
 Then we will take those features that will effective for our clustering.
-Here we are intereted in Annual Income and Spending Score.
+Here we are interested in the annual income and spending score.
 So we will take them to our program.

 dataset = pd.read_csv('Mall_Customers.csv') X = dataset.iloc[:, [3, 4]].values